cjdb/new_cxx_project/CODE_OF_CONDUCT.md

 All community members should help support our standards of acceptable behavior.
 Everyone is encouraged to speak up in response to any behavior that they deem inappropriate, threatening, offensive, or harmful.
-If you believe someone is violating the code of conduct, please report it to the ${project_name} leads.
+If you believe someone is violating the code of conduct, please report it to the new_cxx_project leads.

 More detailed guidance on how to participate effectively in our community
 spaces: